liyijin6815/liyijin6815.github.io/_pages/about.md

 # 💁 Academic Activities
-- *Opt.
+- *Oct.
 24, 2025*, Attended the 2025 Beijing-Tsinghua Health AI Summit (Beihai Summit) in Beijing, China.
+- *Oct.
+22, 2025*, Presented our work to Rupa Sarkar, Editor-in-Chief of The Lancet Digital Health.
 - *Sep.
 09, 2025*, Attended the 2025 Beijing Radiology Quality Control Conference in Beijing, China.
 - *Jul.
 17-21, 2025*, Attended the 2025 Medical Imaging Computing Seminar (MICS)  in Cixi, Zhejiang, China.
 - *Jun.
 22-30, 2025*, Attended the OHBM 2025 in Brisbane, Australia.